 Cost Of Living and Studying

-On an average rate, you can be estimated to spend between US$800 to US$1,000 per month on different living expenses like; accommodation, water, electricity, telephone, food, books, clothes, internet, transport, and other things.
+On an average rate, you may spend between US$800 to US$1,000 per month on different living expenses like; accommodation, water, electricity, telephone, food, books, clothes, internet, transport, and other things.
 Most of the universities in Indonesia offer accommodation which comes as dormitories or shared apartments to students, there are also off-campus accommodations.
 Depending on the amenities or living standard of the student, the price of the accommodation always varies.
 Living in the big cities in Indonesia such as Bali, its capital; Jakarta will definitely cost much more for an international student than when compared to living in rural areas.

 There are various means of transportation in Indonesia and they include taxis, buses, trains, and ferries.
 The cost of transportation per month for a student will dwell largely on the means of transportation you want to go for.
 Buses and trains are less expensive than any other forms of transportation in the country.
 Some students who live so close to the institution sometimes walk down to the school without paying for any transportation.